Texas Hill Country Estate

 Nestled in Texas Hill Country an hour and a half west of Austin near Fredericksburg, the heart of Texas wine country is this amazing home, contracted by Laughlin Homes.

-The Bennett Project: Overlooking Austin from the advantage of Mt.
-Bonnell the owners recently purchase this home knowing it needed a little work to restore the exterior with one of their largest concerns being the issue of a huge attic storage space that was too hot to store anything.
+A Mt.
+Bonnell Project: The owners had recently purchased this home knowing it needed a little work with one of their largest concerns being the issue of a huge attic storage space that was too hot to store anything.

-The teams challenge was not only to restore the roof, correct all the roof to wall flashing issues, restore the masonry on the chimneys above the roof, but was to find a way to vent this roof, lowering the temperature closer to ambient temperatures lowering it from the 140s that previously occured during the summer months.
+The team’s challenge was not only to replace the roof, correct the roof to wall flashing issues, restore the masonry on the chimneys above the roof, but was also to engineer venting to lowering the temperature close to ambient temperature outdoors.

 Rough Hollow, Lakeway: